 100% free to use.
 No fees.
 No commitment.

-Vet recommend professional dental cleanings for dogs once a year as part of a routine care plan.
+Vets recommend professional dental cleanings for dogs once a year as part of a routine care plan.
 This helps ensure your veterinarian can detect the onset of gum disease early on and recommend a treatment plan before it significantly worsens.

 It's a great idea to brush your dog's teeth at home to prevent plaque and tartar build-up.
 This helps them maintain good oral hygiene and minimizes the deep cleaning required during annual dentistry, which can be uncomfortable.

-Some, but not all, pet insurance plans cover dental treatments related to illnesses, such as tooth infection and gum disease, as well as dental injuries due to accident.
+Some, but not all, pet insurance plans cover dental treatments related to illnesses, such as tooth infection and gum disease, as well as dental injuries due to accidents.
 However, no pet insurance covers pre-existing conditions, including dental diseases that are known to develop in 80% of dogs and 70% of cats by age three.
 That's why it's important to enroll in pet insurance while your animal is young.

-Get expert guidance to find the best pet insurance for your best friend.
+See which pet insurance is right for your best friend.

 Let's analyze your pet's breed, age, and location to find the right coverage and the best savings.
 Ready?